Indonesia International Auto Show: 2024

 The 31st Gaikindo Indonesia International Auto Show was held from 18 to 28 July 2024, with media previews held on the 17th.
 The main 2024 event was moved to a July timeframe as a response to the 2024 Indonesian general election.

-The 2024 show saw a larger participation list of 55 different exhibited brands (31 in the passenger vehicle category, 4 in the commercial vehicle category, and 20 in the motorcycle category) with over 120 supporting industries.
-Responding to the larger list for better accommodation, the main Tangerang event was expanded to over 120.000 m2 area space.
-An additional large tent, located outside of the tenth hall in the exhibition's eastern entrance, was deployed to serve as the eleventh hall, which occupies the motorcycle brands and supporting industries.
-The 2024 show is claimed as the second largest automotive show in the world after China's Beijing Motor Show, according to Gaikindo.
-A media preview in the main event, held before the first public day, marks the first time for GIIAS to do so, departing from its previous renditions that held media previews simultaneously alongside the first public day after the opening ceremonies.
+The 2024 show saw a larger participation of 55 different exhibited brands (31 in the passenger vehicle category, 4 in the commercial vehicle category, and 20 in the motorcycle category) with over 120 supporting industries.
+Responding to the participation list, the main Tangerang event was expanded to over 120.000 m2 area space to better accommodate all brands.
+An additional large tent was deployed outside the exhibition's eastern entrance, serving as the eleventh hall occupying motorcycle brands and supporting industries.
+Gaikindo claims the 2024 show as the world's second largest automotive show after China's Beijing Motor Show.
+A media preview for the main event, held before the first public day, marks the first time for GIIAS to do so, departing from its previous renditions that held media previews simultaneously alongside the first public day after the opening ceremonies.
 This move eventually follows other legacy international automotive shows.

 Several automakers returned from the previous year's show, while also joined by four automakers making their first GIIAS appearances; BAIC, BYD, GAC Aion and VinFast.
 The 2024 show also hosted the Indonesian debut to Chery's sub-brand, Jetour.
 Additionally, the 2024 show also saw the re-introduction of Smart, a marque of Mercedes-Benz whose currently under a joint-venture with Geely, after a six-year absence in the Indonesian automotive market.